 Paddle power your way around the Great Barrier Reef with a kayak adventure.
 Explore the Whitsundays’ waters and islands with Salty Dog Sea Kayaking on a day-long expedition from Airlie Beach to South Molle Island.

 For something a bit longer, Coral Sea Kayaking take seven days to wind their way around Hinchinbrook Island on their Tropical North Queensland adventure.

 Unlike snorkellers and divers who have their heads underwater, kayakers have the benefit of being able to hear the interpretation of your guide.
 They will be able to point out turtles, sea birds and whales in season.

-Here are 9 more ways to see the reef without getting wet:
+Here are 8 more ways to see the Reef without getting wet:

-- Freefall from 14,000 feet for a bird’s-eye view over the Great Barrier Reef, landing on Mission Beach.
+- Freefall from 15,000 feet for a bird’s-eye view over the Great Barrier Reef, landing on Mission Beach with Skydive Australia.

 - Drive around the only suburb on the reef in a topless car on Magnetic Island with Tropical Topless Car Rentals.

-- Step aboard the pink amphibious LARC! (land and sea vessel) for a sunset tour along the Eurimbula National Park
+- Step aboard the pink amphibious 1770 LARC! (land and sea vessel) for a sunset tour along the Eurimbula National Park.

 - Watch Cairns’ coastline wake up from the basket of a hot air balloon.